 Thin film PV solar laminates are light-weight and easy to install.
 They are made to fit standard standing seam metal roofing panels.
-Thin-film PV solar panels do not require any penetrations to the roof, and can be easily attached to standing seam panels using a revolutionary peel and stick method.
+Thin-film PV solar laminates do not require any penetrations to be made to the roof, and can be easily attached to standing seam panels using a revolutionary peel and stick method.

 Thin-Film PV Solar Panels vs. Crystalline PV Solar Panels

 Crystalline solar panels can generate twice the amount of electricity of the thin-film solar panels.
 However, crystalline panels are bulkier, and use a special mounting system, which requires roof penetrations.
 The only exception is a standing seam metal roof.
-You can attach a solar panel holding brackets to the raised seams of a metal roof.
+You can attach an S-5 solar panel holding brackets to the raised seams of a standing seam roof.